Aftermath of the January 6 United States Capitol attack: Lawsuits

 On February 16, 2021, U.S. Representative Bennie Thompson (D-MS), the chairman of the House Homeland Security Committee, sued Donald Trump for conspiring to incite the violent assault at the Capitol.
 Thompson is represented by the NAACP.
 Also named defendants in the federal civil lawsuit are Trump's former personal lawyer Giuliani, the Proud Boys, and the Oath Keepers.
 The lawsuit alleges that the defendants violated the 1871 Ku Klux Klan Act by preventing Congress from carrying out its constitutional duties "by the use of force, intimidation, and threat".
 The law was first passed following the Civil War to combat the Ku Klux Klan violence against African Americans.
+On April 7, 2021, 10 more Representatives joined the suit as plaintiffs.
+Rep. Thompson subsequently withdrew from the suit, while the other plaintiffs moved forward.

+On March 5, 2021, Representative Eric Swalwell filed suit against Donald Trump, Donald Trump Jr., Representative Mo Brooks, and Rudy Giuliani, also alleging that the defendants violated the Ku Klux Klan Act.

+On March 30, 2021, Capitol Police officers James Blassingame and Sidney Hemby filed suit against Trump for physical and emotional injuries they suffered during the January 6 attack.
+They later amended their complaint, adding violation of the Ku Klux Klan Act and conspiracy to interfere with civil rights.

-On August 13, 2021, the widow of Police Officer Jeffrey L. Smith, and the Estate of Jeffrey L. Smith filed a wrongful death, assault, batters, and aiding and abetting lawsuit against two assailants who were identified as having attacked Officer Smith in the Capitol.
-As described in news sources, Smith's counsel David P. Weber enlisted the assistance of online open source intelligence investigators, to locate and identify the assailants so they could be sued.
-Criminal charges against both assailants are pending, as is the civil lawsuit in the United States District Court for the District of Columbia.
+On August 13, 2021, the widow of Police Officer Jeffrey L. Smith and the Estate of Jeffrey L. Smith sued David Walls-Kaufman and Taylor Taranto for wrongful death, assault, battery, and aiding and abetting.
+Smith's counsel David P. Weber enlisted the assistance of online open source intelligence investigators to locate and identify the alleged assailants.
+The civil lawsuit was filed in the United States District Court for the District of Columbia.
+Both men were also criminally charged.
+In June 2022, Walls-Kaufman was arrested for his behavior during the Capitol riot, and in June 2023, he was sentenced to 60 days in prison.
+He is covered by Trump's January 2025 mass pardon of the rioters.
+Taranto was criminally charged for bringing weapons near former President Obama's home in 2023, and as Trump's mass pardon of the rioters doesn't cover that offense, he is likely to remain in prison.

-On October 18, 2021, Trump filed a lawsuit against Thompson, the United States House Select Committee to Investigate the January 6th Attack on the United States Capitol, David Ferriero (Archivist of the National Archives) and the National Archives, seeking an injunction against the release of records related to communications made with the Trump administration on the day of the attack.
+On October 18, 2021, Trump filed a lawsuit against Thompson, the United States House Select Committee to Investigate the January 6 Attack on the United States Capitol, David Ferriero (Archivist of the National Archives) and the National Archives, seeking an injunction against the release of records related to communications made with the Trump administration on the day of the attack.
 The lawsuit claims the request and the committee are partisan shams and illegitimate.
+The lawsuit was eventually tossed after the Supreme Court denied a certiorari petition on February 22, 2022, allowing the select committee access to the documents.